giorebil/humanitylastprompt/content/genz.md

 This is the ultimate act of foolishness of humankind, outsourcing survival decisions to something we don't understand.

-**The enemy will be on the internet, and there's nothing we can do to stop it.**
+**The enemy isn't on the internet.
+The enemy IS the internet.
+And there is no off switch.**